drivendataorg/unsupervised-wisdom/2nd Place/README.md

 ### Repository structure

-- `submission.ipynb`: Jupyter notebook file containing my complete analysis thoroughly explained.
+- `notebooks/submission.ipynb`: Jupyter notebook file containing my complete analysis thoroughly explained.
 I recommend using the following [nbviewer link](https://nbviewer.org/github/zysymu/unsupervised-wisdom/blob/main/submission.ipynb) to visualize it online.
-- `Summary_Marcos_Tidball.pdf`: an executive summary explaining my analysis and demonstrating how it can be applied.
+- `reports/Executive Summary.pdf`: an executive summary explaining my analysis and demonstrating how it can be applied.
 - `data`: directory containing all of the data used.
     - `official`: directory containing data provided by the competition hosts.
     - `intermediate`: directory containing intermediate data generated with `main.ipynb`.